markAmobi/divvy-explorer/README.md

 - add heatmap for visualization showing availability of bikes at stations and availability of empty docks.

+- style map based on experience from twitter final project app.

 - Think of any other feature that can be added to this.